 - You can work from home: Home inspection is a perfect business to start if you want to work from home.
 You don’t need a lot of space, and you can set your own hours.

-- You don’t need a lot of experience: Although you do need professional inspection licensing in most states, you don’t need to have a lot of experience to start a home inspection company.
+- You don’t need a lot of experience: Although you need professional inspection licensing in most states, you don’t need a lot of experience to start a home inspection company.
 There are also many resources available to help you learn the ropes.

 - It is a relatively easy business to start: Starting a home inspection company is relatively easy.
-You don’t need a lot of money or space, and you can begin offering services right away.
+You don’t need much money or space, and you can begin offering services immediately.

 How Much Does it Cost to Start a Home Inspection Business?